MindorksOpenSource/Uber-Car-Animation-Android/README.md

 ## Building the project
 * Clone the project, the `master` branch has the latest code.
 * This App uses the Google API Key for Maps.
 Get the API key from the Google Cloud Developer console after enabling the Maps feature for your project.
-Refer this [link](https://developers.google.com/maps/documentation/directions/get-api-key).
-And put that API key in the `AndroidManifest.xml` file in your project:
+Refer this [link](https://developers.google.com/maps/documentation/directions/get-api-key) and put that API key in the `AndroidManifest.xml` file in your project:
-The `meta-data` tag of `AndroidManifest.xml` file will like below:
+The `meta-data` tag of `AndroidManifest.xml` file will look like below:
 ```
 <meta-data
             android:name="com.google.android.geo.API_KEY"